 Admissions Deadline - ALL admissions materials must be submitted 4 weeks prior to the class term in which you would like to begin your studies.
 See "Calendar and Deadlines" for a schedule of start dates for all terms.

-SUMMER 2007 TERM E DEADLINES
+SUMMER 2008 TERM E DEADLINES

-Last day to be admitted for Summer Term E ALL admissions materials must be on file
+Last day to be admitted for Summer Term E

-• Deadline for Financial Aid application (Term E) All paperwork must be filed
+Deadline for Financial Aid application (Term E) All paperwork must be filed

 Term E EdgeReg deadline ~ manual registration after this date